As Insurers Offer Discounts For Fitness Trackers, Wearers Should Step With Caution

 "If [your insurance company is] offering you two or three times the amount of money that every other insurance company's offering you, there's something else they value in the data that they're giving you that cash for," he says.

-For instance, he says, if Congress ever repeals the Affordable Care Act, insurers could use the fitness data they're collecting today to deny you coverage based on a medical condition that your tracker picks up.
+For instance, he says, if Congress ever repeals the Affordable Care Act, insurers could use the fitness data they're collecting today to deny you coverage based on a medical condition that your tracker detects.

-United Healthcare's Shanley says his company collects only step data.
+Shanley says his company collects only step data.
 The same goes for Oscar, a tech-driven health insurer that serves the individual market.
 Senior Vice President of Product Sara Wajnberg says fitness tracking is done through Oscar's app, where customers are encouraged to log into other health care services that save them and the insurer money.

 "When people start engaging in step tracking, they engage in other parts of our product, like in telemedicine," she says.
 For instance, they can use the app to make a virtual doctor's appointment instead of going into an office or clinic for minor issues.

-Kathy Klute-Nelson says she sometimes worries about what could happen to the data her fitness tracker collects, but she's grateful for the financial incentives that keep her walking at the office and at home.
+Klute-Nelson says she sometimes worries about what could happen to the data her fitness tracker collects, but she's grateful for the financial incentives that keep her walking at the office and at home.

 "It's just that nudge," she says.
 "It's your mom: 'Get up and walk.
 Do something productive.'
 You know, that voice in your head you need, and that kind of has been helpful for me."